-418 Smart intensification will increase the added value of the land used for agricultural production and hence make 419 the implementation of conservation measures economically sound.
-Clearly the economic value of a good such as 420 arable land depends on the economic return that can be gained from the use of it.
-Intensification will allow to 421 increase these returns.
-This is especially true for sub-Saharan Africa where yields are still abysmally low 422 (Neumann et al., 2010).
-While there are many reasons for this, a key factor is that African soils are chronically 423 underfertilized (Henao and Baanante, 2006; Keating et al., 2010).
-The amount of fertilizer used per unit of surface 424 are of agricultural land in Africa is only 10% of what is being used in Europe or the United States: the consequence 425 is that, in many cases, the nutrient balance of many African agricultural systems is negative, i.e. more nutrients are 426 removed through harvesting than there are supplied by fertilization (Smaling et al., 1993; Henao and Baanante, 427 2006).
-This negative balance is further aggravated by soil erosion, which annually mobilises more nutrients than 428 are applied in sub-Saharan Africa (Quinton et al., 2010).
-Even a modest increase in fertilizer use may therefore 429 allow to significantly boost agricultural yields in sub-Saharan Africa, at least if this increase would be accompanied 430 by other measures such as the introduction of high-yield varieties and the necessary training for the farmers 431 (Sanchez, 2010; Twomlow et al., 2010; Mueller et al., 2012).
+Smart intensification will increase the added value of the land used for agricultural production and hence make the implementation of conservation measures economically sound.
+Clearly the economic value of a good such as arable land depends on the economic return that can be gained from the use of it.
+Intensification will allow for these returns to increase.
+This is especially true for sub-Saharan Africa, where yields are still extremely low (Neumann et al., 2010).
+While there are many reasons for this, a key factor is that African soils are chronically underfertilised (Henao and Baanante, 2006; Keating et al., 2010).
+The amount of fertiliser used per unit of surface are of agricultural land in Africa is only 10% of what is being used in Europe or the United States: the consequence is that, in many cases, the nutrient balance of many African agricultural systems is negative, i.e. more nutrients are removed through harvesting than there are supplied by fertilisation (Smaling et al., 1993; Henao and Baanante, 2006).
+This negative balance is further aggravated by soil erosion, which annually mobilises more nutrients than are applied in sub-Saharan Africa (Quinton et al., 2010).
+Even a modest increase in fertiliser use may therefore allow for a significant boost to agricultural yields in sub-Saharan Africa, at least if this increase were accompanied by other measures such as the introduction of high-yield varieties and the necessary training for the farmers (Sanchez, 2010; Twomlow et al., 2010; Mueller et al., 2012).